 That’s a huge difference.

 Whether it will matter you will depend on what you shoot.
 If you’re mostly doing street photography or urban photography, that likely won’t be a factor.
-But if you’re looking for a small and lightweight general use lens, such as chasing kids around or for photographing in ‘social’ situations, the MFD of the Sony 40mm will be useful.
+But if you’re looking for a small and lightweight general use lens, such as chasing kids around or for photographing in ‘social’ situations or close-ups of nature or food, the better minimum focus distance of the Sony 40mm will be useful.

 Sony FE 50mm f/2.5 G